ahmadbudz/PalGeoLLM/README.md

 ---

-## 📚 Citation

-If you use or refer to this work, please cite:

-> Belal Hamdeh, Ahmad Budairi, Mitri Khoury. _Training and Developing a Chatbot for Palestine's Geography_.

----

-## ✊ Support Palestine Through Technology
+## Support Palestine Through Technology

 > “Technology is a tool — we chose to use it to preserve our truth.”

----

-## 👨‍💻 Authors

 - [**Ahmad Budairi** ](https://github.com/ahmadbudz)
 - [**Mitri Khoury** ](https://github.com/mitrikhoury)